aburtasov/windows-dedup-exporter/README.md

    * `dedup_saved_space_count`: Amount of space saved by deduplication by volume
    * `dedup_optimized_files_count`: Number of optimized files by volume
    * `dedup_inpolicy_files_count`: Number of in-policy files by volume

+### Usage
+You can use various tools to compile an exe from a ps1 file or simply run the script.